Battjmo/studyguidenotes/JS.md

 componentDidUpdate: updating DOM in response to prop or state changes

 componentWillUnmount: cancel request, remove event listeners, clean up in general

+## this

+the object a function is concerned with.

+determined at runtime

+not bound until your assign it to something, and then only in that instance.

+if you're in strict and call soemthing without declaring this, you get undefined. otherwise you get hte top level scop, the window

+arrow methods have no this oftheir own, they draw it from the outside